Mekambee/Swift-Codes-Api/README.md

 go test ./... -v
 ```

+Passing the `-v` flag will show verbose output, including the names of each test as they run.
+19 tests should be run and passed while executing the command above.

 ⚠️ Warning: Running tests locally via `go test ./... -v` requires Go to be installed on your machine.

+⚠️ Important Testing Information

+During the testing of final version of this project on other computer with Windows system, some issues were observed when running all tests using the go test ./... command:

+Behavior on Windows:

+Running go test ./... caused 2 tests to fail:
+TestSwiftService_Basic
+TestIntegration_GetCountry
+To resolve this, it was necessary to navigate to the specific directory containing the tests and execute go test directly within that directory.
+When running tests this way, all tests passed successfully.

+On macOS (Where the project was developed), running go test ./... executed all tests successfully without any failures.

+Recommendation:
+If you encounter issues with failing tests on a Windows (or possibly other operating
+system), try the following steps:

+Navigate to the directory containing the specific tests, and then run `go test -v` directly in that directory.

+This difference in behavior may be related to system-specific configurations or dependencies.

 ## 6.1) Parser Unit Tests
 ### (`internal/services/parser_test.go`)